 London’s BVE will host the UK debut of Calrec’s brand new Callisto audio console on stand D04.

-At IBC2013 (stand 8.C58) Calrec launches Callisto, a brand new audio console for live broadcasters.
-Callisto is designed for broadcast professionals who need to produce creative and engrossing broadcast audio easily, but may not require as many resources as the company’s Apollo and Artemis consoles.
+Callisto is designed for broadcast professionals who need to produce creative and engrossing broadcast audio easily, but may not require the full resources of the company’s Apollo and Artemis audio consoles.

 The Public Television of Russia, a new channel created by decree of the Russian government and launched in May 2013, has outfitted its brand-new Moscow facility with Calrec Artemis Light digital audio consoles.
 The consoles are being used in every studio to produce audio for a variety of news, cultural, and magazine programs.